Blue Bird All American: Alternative-fuel vehicles

 In 1991, Blue Bird took part in a California Energy Commission program to develop modern, low-emissions school buses.
 Following the development of prototype derived from a GMC-chassis conventional, Blue Bird supplied 10 buses using a GMC engine converted to run on compressed natural gas.
-For subsequent phases of the program, the CNG buses were rear-engine All Americans, using engines supplied by John Deere.
+For subsequent phases of the program, the CNG buses were rear-engine TC/2000s, using engines supplied by John Deere.

-Following the 1991 CEC bus study, Blue Bird has continued to offer a CNG-fueled version of the All American; the third-generation All American retained the 8.1L John Deere CNG engine as an option (alongside its TC/2000 counterpart).

 Fourth generation (1999–2013)

 For 1999, the fourth generation of the All American was introduced.
 Internally designated the "A3" series, the fourth generation marked a major structural revision to the model line, adopting a "drop-frame" chassis; on both configurations, the portion of the frame rails that supported the drivetrain were lowered in height.
 On front-engine buses, the drop-frame design further reduced the intrusion of engine cover.

 Externally distinguished by its redesigned (smaller) grille and headlamp housings, the A3 series retained the body structure of the previous generation, adding the larger windshield of the TC/2000.
 The front fascia was largely devoid of chrome trim (relegated to the "Blue Bird" badge between the headlamps and its surrounding imitation grille trim).
 The dashboard again went a complete redesign with updated instruments and controls; the TC/2000 adopted the design for 2000 production.
 The side door design was carried over, with a black-frame door becoming an option (later becoming standard).